 The intersection of social issues and nature is what inspires me.
 Throughout my work, my aim is creating a world where people and nature live in a reciprocal and harmonious relationship.
 I love spending my time getting to know how to best serve the interests of communities.
 I want to empower people to create the changes they want to see in their local area, and help communities radically transform local nature and biodiversity around the world.

 Hello!
-I'm Eavan, a second-year student at Trinity College Dublin studying English and Linguistics.
-This summer, I'll be researching ideas of linguistic ethnogenesis.
-I will investigate how anti-immigrant rhetoric is constructed on false beliefs of historical monolingualism that harmfully 'other' ethnic groups who don't fit within a certain idea of nationhood.
-My research covers a diverse range of topics, including linguistics, literature, classics, and history.
-I'm really excited to see where my journey with the Laidlaw Programme will take me!
+I'm Eavan, a final-year undergraduate student at Trinity College Dublin studying English and Linguistics.
+In Summer 1, I researched ideas of linguistic ethnogenesis.
+I investigated how anti-immigrant rhetoric is constructed on false beliefs of historical monolingualism that harmfully 'other' ethnic groups who don't fit within a certain idea of nationhood.
+In Summer 2, I worked to promote conservation education with the Kasiisi Project on my LiA in Uganda.

 Laidlaw Scholar 2024/2025